Jeremy Jay: History

-In 2009, Jay released Slow Dance, which was critically acclaimed by Pitchfork for its "frail ingeniousness" with "a warm inviting space".
+In 2009, Jay released Slow Dance, which was described by Pitchfork as "frail ingeniousness" with "a warm inviting space".
 To promote the release, he embarked on a tour throughout the year, including dates at the Primavera Festival.
 The Guardian wrote that Jay's "biggest asset" is songs that "appear to come unpremeditated from his heart" like Jonathan Richman.
-Critic James Robinson added, "In a world where we've become suspicious of singer-songwriters, Jay gives us reason to keep the faith".
-After playing in the UK, Jay moved to London and started working on new material.
+Critic James Robinson said "In a world where we've become suspicious of singer-songwriters, Jay gives us reason to keep the faith".

 In 2010, Jay described his third album, Splash, as "Pavement meets Evol-era Sonic Youth played by Siouxsie Sioux."
 NME welcomed tracks like "As You Look over the City" and "Hologram Feather" and the "jaunty" single "Just Dial my Number".
 The cover image of Splash showed him at Jardin du Luxembourg in Paris.
 The record was released at the end of May.
 A tour was later cancelled due to health problems.

 In the spring of 2011, Jay returned with the album Dream Diary, which was a mix of indie-pop and alt-rock.
 The result was compared to Scottish band Belle and Sebastian.
-Jay financed the album entirely on his own for the first time, to spend more time on the mixing; the two previous albums had been recorded with full support of K Records.
+Jay financed the album entirely on his own for the first time, to spend more time on the mixing.

 In 2013, Jay composed the song "Ghost Tracks" for the soundtrack of the film Grand Central.

 2014's Abandoned Apartments got a four-star review on Allmusic for its "dreamy surrealism and crisp-edged pop".
 Its title evokes a time when Jay was 20 years old and was looking for empty buildings in Portland to settle.

 After releasing this album, Jay worked as a producer on Spanish singer Bigott's album, Pavement Tree.
 He then collaborated with other musicians.
 In November, he formed the band Dyspotian Violet with several musicians including bassist Frank Wright.
 They released three songs, including "The Mask", via SoundCloud.

 The band then changed its name to Invisible Foxx.
 In March and April 2015, Jay recorded with them.
 In May, Invisible Foxx released their album online, Monitor Mixx, via Bandcamp:

 After these collaborations, a few new tracks by Jay were released on digital download via Mystery at the end of that year.